Yoyogi Park 代々木公園

 There's an observation deck with great views of the park's forested area

 The park is close to several train stations.

-The quickest ways to get to Yoyogi Park are via Yoyogi or Harajuku stations on the JR Yamanote Line, or Meiji-Jingumae Station on the Metro Chiyoda and Fukutoshin lines.
+The quickest ways to get to Yoyogi Park are via Harajuku Stations on the JR Yamanote Line, Yoyogi-Koen Station on the Tokyo Metro Chiyoda Line, or Meiji-Jingumae Station on the Tokyo Metro Fukutoshin Line.